 - On Refractors

-Refractors usually require me to buy or make an adapter flange to fit the focuser body on the back of the tube.
-Installation is as easy as dropping in the replacement flange after removing the old focuser, which usually just takes a screwdriver.
+Refractors usually require me to buy or make an adapter flange to fit the new focuser body onto the back of the tube.
+Installation is as easy as dropping in the replacement flange after removing the old focuser, usually with just a screwdriver.

 - On Reflectors